Nigel Jarrett reviews the latest Penfro Writing Competition’s anthology of finalists and winners from the annual Terry Hetherington Prize.

 The foregoing is not a critical review but a commendation and survey of work that has already undergone assessment – i.e., it’s not a critique of the works themselves or a qualitative comparison of one finalist with another.
 Despite its challenges, often hopeless of positive outcome, there’s not much formal experiment in the anthology; but such a statement would be a bit rich coming from someone who stuck to norms.
 The range of subjects and the confidence of addressing them in both poetry and prose must have impressed the judges, because they are impressive.
 Let’s leave it at that.

 * Quoted in How To Publish Your Poetry, by Peter Finch (Allison and Busby).

-Heartland: Penfro Anthology, edited by Carly Holmes (Parthian, £9.99)
+Heartland: Penfro Anthology, edited by Carly Holmes is available from Parthian Books.